codr7/alisp/README.md

 [50]
 ```

-It looks like the core VM is currently around twice as slow as Python, but we're just getting started.
+It looks like the core VM is currently around twice as slow, but we're just getting started.

 ```
 $ cd alisp